subfusc/datamaskin/docs/admin-commands.md

 These are the commands available to admins of the bot ordered by functionality type.

-Who is admin is determined by the protocol that is run.
-The criteria for the current procols are:
+Who the admins are is determined by the protocol that is run.
+The criteria for the current protocols are:

 - `terminal` Always admin
 - `xmpp` Needs to be able to message the bot directly and be in the